cedar-team/pyredox/README.md

 ### Serialize to JSON or `dict`

-All `pyredox` objects have methods that allow for easy serialization:
+All `redox_parser` objects have methods that allow for easy serialization:
 - For the `dict` version of an object, call the `dict()` method.
 - For the JSON `str` version of an object, call the `json()` method.

-To customize how `pyredox` exports the data from your model, you can use any of the [parameters available from the underlying Pydantic models](https://pydantic-docs.helpmanual.io/usage/exporting_models/).
+To customize how `redox_parser` exports the data from your model, you can use any of the [parameters available from the underlying Pydantic models](https://pydantic-docs.helpmanual.io/usage/exporting_models/).
 Note that when calling the `json()` method, you can also include keyword arguments to be passed to the `json.dumps()`.

-When serializing generic types, be aware that `pyredox` will convert the object to the corresponding "proper Redox" before returning the serialized data.
+When serializing generic types, be aware that `redox_parser` will convert the object to the corresponding "proper Redox" before returning the serialized data.
 See above for more information.

 ### Casting between types

-Every `pyredox` object has a `cast_from()` method that is intended for use when you need to assign the same values to multiple objects while avoiding any type-checking errors.
+Every `redox_parser` object has a `cast_from()` method that is intended for use when you need to assign the same values to multiple objects while avoiding any type-checking errors.
 For example, on a generic `Visit` object, there are multiple provider fields that only differ in which role that provider filled for the visit.
 If the same provider filled multiple roles, it is redundant to specify the same provider information in multiple object instances.